Popdev225/hmnk-1967-OCR-CS-BUIC/README.md

 # DIGITAL IMAGE PROCESSING SEMESTER PROJECT: CREATE AN OCR TOOL ON PYTHON
 Create an OCR tool using Tesseract on Python.

-This group-based project was completed by my partner, Saim Bin Zahid and myself, Hassan Mahmood, for their semester project for Digital Image Processing.
-We are the students of 6th Semester of the Department of Computer Sciences at Bahria University, Islamabad Campus.

 NOTE: If you want to run this code on your PC, make sure that you have:

 1.)
 A compatible Python IDE (We used JetBrains' PyCharm Community Edition for this purpose).